-When most people think of NYC living, what do you think typically comes to mind first?
+When most people think of NYC living, what’s the first thing that pops into their head?
 Likely its teeny tiny apartments requiring much larger budgets in comparison to the rest of the country.
 Iconic New York movies and television shows have even glamorized using ovens to stash sweaters and ordering take out seven days a week to avoid pot and pan storage.

 It’s true that urban cities across the world suffer from similar space problems which require a common adjustment to life in a big city.
 It often means giving rooms multiple purposes.
 A dining room might also work as an office, and a big walk-in closet could serve as a baby nursery.
 Getting creative is a must!

 Storage itself is an issue for New Yorkers often solved by third party storage facilities or annual spring cleanings.
 So, what exactly is the long-term solution for city dwellers who can’t necessarily upgrade their space but who want to upgrade their life?

 One company has come up with a creative solution for the never-ending challenge of limited space in a big city – Bumblebee Spaces.

 Bumblebee is a San Francisco startup that specializes in creating modular furniture and spaces that are stored in a spot often overlooked in urban settings – the ceiling!

 Some of the necessities prioritized by the company include beds, nightstands, closets, desks and even a privacy wall to add the appearance of an extra bedroom.

 The modules are stored securely in the ceiling, with fire and earthquake safety in mind, and can be summoned by voice alone.
 The system is created using artificial intelligence that can even learn your regular routines such as a usual dressing or bed time.